-As outlined in Section 1, the proposal envisages subdivision and future residential development within two precincts of the Fernhill Estate, and introduction of a series of activities and 'activity hubs' within a Central Precinct.
+As outlined in Section 1, the proposal envisages subdivision and future residential development within two precincts of the Fernhill Estate, and introduction of a series of activities and events within a Central Precinct.

-The concept for the three precincts will enable the property to continue to protect its valuable heritage and provide community benefits in the form of additional housing and access to new recreational and cultural activities and places.
+The concept for the three precincts will enable the property to continue to protect its valuable heritage and provide community benefits in the form of additional housing and access to new recreational and cultural activities and places on the estate.

-The proposed development comprises of three development precincts which are subject to development application under Clause 5.10 Heritage Conservation (10) Conservation incentives of Penrith Local Environmental Plan 2010.
+The proposed development comprises of two development precincts which are to be considered under Clause 5.10 Heritage Conservation (10) Conservation incentives of Penrith Local Environmental Plan 2010.
 This clause allows the consent authority to grant consent to development for any purpose of a building that is a heritage item or of the land on which such a building is erected, or for any purpose on an Aboriginal place of heritage significance, even though development for that purpose would otherwise not be allowed by this Plan, if the consent authority is satisfied that:

-(a) the conservation of the heritage item or Aboriginal place of heritage significance is facilitated by the granting of consent, and

-(b) the proposed development is in accordance with a heritage management document that has been approved by the consent authority, and

-(c) the consent to the proposed development would require that all necessary conservation work identified in the heritage management document is carried out, and
+(a) the conservation of the heritage item or Aboriginal place of heritage significance is facilitated by the granting of consent, and (b) the proposed development is in accordance with a heritage management document that has been approved by the consent authority, and (c) the consent to the proposed development would require that all necessary conservation work identified in the heritage management document is carried out, and (d) the proposed development would not adversely affect the heritage significance of the heritage significance of the heritage significance of the Aboriginal place of heritage significance, and

-(d) the proposed development would not adversely affect the heritage significance of the heritage item, including its setting, or the heritage significance of the Aboriginal place of heritage significance, and (e) the proposed development would not have any significant adverse effect on the amenity of the surrounding area.
+(e) the proposed development would not have any significant adverse effect on the amenity of the surrounding area.

 The proposed heritage conservation is described in the Fernhill Working Heritage Masterplan.
-The three development precincts are: